magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/clarity_clarity-of-insight.md

 at ease or energetic in the present, and this provides the cause for you to be active and work in the future.
 So the present is providing causes that will bring results in the future.
 The past, present and future can thus be seen as one and the same.
-The Buddha called it the unity of the Dhamma.
+The Buddha called it *eko dhammo -* the unity of the Dhamma.
 It isn’t many different things; there is just this much.
 When you see the present, you see the future.
 By understanding the present you understand the past.
 Past, present and future make up a chain of continuous cause and effect and hence are constantly flowing on from one to the other.
 There are causes from the past that produce results in the present and these are already producing causes for the future.
 This process of cause and result applies to practice in the same way.
 You experience the fruits of having trained the mind in samādhi and insight, and these necessarily make the mind wiser and more skilful.

 The mind completely transcends doubt.
 You are no longer uncertain or speculating about anything.
 The lack of doubt means you no longer fumble